caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ### PC6 Example (if using Windows cmd / PowerShell):
 - Please note that cmd in Packet Tracer is limited and does not reflect the real-world cmd commands
-- Also the GUI config in Packet Tracer is very different from the real-worl GUI especially in Windows 11, Linux, and macOSX
+- Also the GUI config in Packet Tracer is very different from the real-world GUI especially in Windows 11, Linux, and macOSX
-- Refer to each Operating System's way of configuring the Network Interface
+- Refer to each Operating System's way of configuring their Network Interfaces
-- The commands below **will NOT work** in Packet Tracer but will work on Windows 11 (real-world):
+- The commands below **will NOT work** in Packet Tracer but will work on Windows 11 (real-world vs simulation):
 ``` cmd
 netsh interface ipv4 set address name="FastEthernet0" static 192.168.1.65 255.255.255.240
 netsh interface ipv4 set address name="FastEthernet0" gateway=192.168.1.78